camunda/camunda-docs/docs/guides/migrating-from-camunda-platform-7/adjusting-source-code.md

 If this affects large parts of your code base, you could write a small abstraction layer implementing the Camunda Platform 7 API delegating to Camunda Platform 8, probably marking unavailable methods as deprecated.
 We welcome community extensions that facilitate this but have not yet started own efforts.

+### Service tasks as external tasks

+[External task workers](https://docs.camunda.org/manual/latest/user-guide/process-engine/external-tasks/) in Camunda Platform 7 are conceptually comparable to [job workers](/components/concepts/job-workers.md) in Camunda Platform 8.
+This means they are generally easier to migrate.

+The "external task topic" from Camunda Platform 7 is directly translated in a "task type name" in Camunda Platform 8, therefore `camunda:topic` gets `zeebe:taskDefinition type` in your BPMN model.

+The [Camunda Platform 7 Adapter](https://github.com/camunda-community-hub/camunda-7-to-8-migration/tree/main/camunda-7-adapter) will pick up your `@ExternalTaskHandler` beans, wrap them into a JobWorker, and subscribe to the `camunda:topic` you defined as `zeebe:taskDefinition type`.

 ### Service tasks with attached Java code (Java Delegates, Expressions)

 In Camunda Platform 7, there are three ways to attach Java code to service tasks in the BPMN model using different attributes in the BPMN XML: